-The Boulding family, from the very start of the 14th Century onwards, are regularly found at the Manor Court for the "Assize of Ale".
+The Boulding family, from the very start of the 14th Century onwards, was regularly found at the Wye Manor Court for the "Assize of Ale".
 The Assize of Ale was normally a fine levied for selling short measure or, indeed, bad beer or bread.
 However, a suggestion has been made that, rather than it being a fine per se, it was an early method of licensing brewing not dissimilar to that which we have today where the sale of alcohol is licensed.

-The Boulding link with brewing was maintained until the late 18th Century when the family members were generally noted as maltsters and owned the Red Lion pub (c1600-1750) in Wye, a small market town next to Crundale, The Swan in Lynsted (1772-1775) and later The Three Crowns (1759-1791+) in Sittingbourne.
+The Boulding link with brewing was maintained until the late 18th Century when the family members were generally noted as maltsters and owned the Red Lion pub (c1600-1750) in Wye, a small market town next to Crundale, The Swan in Lynsted (1772-1775) and The Three Crowns (1759-1791+) in Sittingbourne.